Hunter Schafer On Euphoria Season 3, Injectables & The Power Of Perfume

 Which outdated beauty rule do you think it's time to retire for good?

-Some of my favorite style icons are people who are quite a few years older than me.
+Some of my favourite style icons are people who are quite a few years older than me.
 I love looking to people who have been around much longer than me for inspiration.
 We should be excited about getting older.
 As far as I can tell, I’m liking life more as I grow older.
-We should embrace aging.
+We should embrace ageing.

 Do you think experience comes with age?
 I used to get Botox, but now I’m over it.

 Yeah!
-It’s really interesting because it’s like okay, we start this anti-aging beauty journey — I am a fan of some things, I’m not saying [they’re bad] — but it is something to be mindful of because at what point do you stop and start to embrace signs of aging or whatnot?
+It’s really interesting because it’s like okay, we start this anti-ageing beauty journey — I am a fan of some things, I’m not saying [they’re bad] — but it is something to be mindful of because at what point do you stop and start to embrace signs of ageing or whatnot?

+At least while I’m an actress, I want my face muscles to work, so that’s something I want to avoid at least for the time being.
+Everyone has their own approach to it, but it’s important to be able to emote.
+There’s so much beauty in that and it’s something I don’t want to lose in the sort of beauty race for not ageing.

 AdvertisementADVERTISEMENT